 What is the cost of Digital Forensics Services?

 Well the short answer is – it depends.

 It’s a lot like asking someone how much it costs to build a house.
 It involves a lot of factors.
 The more upfront information known about the scope of work, the tighter the estimate will be.
 In regard to digital forensics, ranges can be a couple thousand dollars to well over $100,000 with the typical analyses being somewhere in the $5,000 to $15,000 range, based upon factors involved.

 Let’s explore some of the factors that affect digital forensics pricing.
 You’ll see that working with the ‘end in mind’ is key.
 However, don’t despair if you don’t know all the answers to the sample questions below when you call for digital forensic services.
-A qualified and experienced service like Vestige can easily guide you through the process.
+A qualified and experienced forensic examination of digital evidence services like Vestige can easily guide you through the process.

 - How much does the investigation team already know about the fact pattern?
 In essence, does the matter have a NARROW focus? (ex.
 We need to see if a document has been altered after this date).
 Or a BROAD focus? (ex.
 We suspect somebody did something covert in the past year.)